• Home

 Music in its own right is a very effective form of therapy.
 When music is combined with massage it can create a relaxing atmosphere, block out conversation or other office noises from the next room, keep your clients from feeling obligated to talk to you, and even signal that an hour has come and gone.

 For many clients, music is a way to personalize a massage session and increase satisfaction.
 I have fielded a lot of requests for different types of massage music over the years.
-I have been asked to play classical, ocean notices, Enya, anything but Enya, new age, Steve Halpern, rain forests, white noise, brown noise, Kenny G, Coldplay, Jewel, jazz, and even hard rock.
+I have been asked to play classical, ocean notices, Enya, anything but Enya, new age, Steve Halpern, rain forests, white noise, brown noise, Kenny G, Coldplay, Adele, Jewel, jazz, and even hard rock.

 Michael Strening Jr.